1-800-991-0783

 Evacuation Management

-Automated emergency mustering and roll call systems verify whether personnel are safe at muster points or still at risk inside your facility.
+Automated emergency mustering and roll call systems verify whether personnel are safe at muster points or at risk inside your facility.
 This information helps emergency managers and first responders act more effectively during chaotic and dangerous circumstances.

 Chapter 4